KidsInTheHouse the Ultimate Parenting Resource

 Teaching kids to sew

 Most of us hate those awful rainy days when you've got no choice but to stay inside and wait for the rain to stop.
 And when you have kids, it's quite difficult to keep them entertained enough so that they don't cause a ruckus inside the house.
 Sure, you can let them play video games until they pass out but that's no way to bond with your offspring.
 Ideally, you'd want an activity which you'll do together, will be interesting to them, and will cause them to develop some useful skills if possible.
 Why not sewing?
 It's interesting, fulfilling, will turn out to be a handy ability later in life and since you'll be the one teaching them, you'll get to spend some quality time together and create lovely memories they'll remember forever.
+You can even add some custom images or text with the help of embroidery digitizing software.
 If you like that thought, stick around and check out our five simple tips how to teach your kids to sew.

 1. Don't be afraid to start early